JackLu1/Maze/README.md

 ## base case
-	if current point is the end point return the solution
-	if no more legal paths available
-	   return there is no solution
+	if explorer is on treasure
+	   return true
+	if explorer is on wall
+	   return false

 ## pseudocode

+	if explorer is on treasure
-	if current point is the end point return congrats! //base case 1
+	   return true //base case 1
-	if else no more legal paths
+	if explorer is on wall
-	   return nope //base case 2
+	   return false //base case 2
 	else //recursive case
 		if there is a legal point to the north, recursively abstract from that point